erinengle2024/sqlalchemy-challenge/README.md

  ## Additional Resources
-For syntax that I was not familiar with, I used resources such as the Xpert Learning Assistant, provided by UC Berkely Bootcamp, pgAdmin 4 Documentation, and ChatGPT.
+For syntax that I was not familiar with, I used resources such as the Xpert Learning Assistant, provided by UC Berkely Bootcamp, Flask Documentation, and ChatGPT.